 PUT YOUR GAME FACE ON

-We all have more times on our hands – and yet we’re spending more time apart than ever.
-Many people will be gluing themselves to their phones in a bid to stay connected to the outside world and to others, but this weekend, why not say yes to some off-screen action instead?
-Swapping WhatsApp and Instagram for old-school games and puzzles with your partners, parents, siblings and kids is a great way to relax, bond, laugh and focus.
+We all have more time on our hands – and yet we’re spending more time apart than ever.
+Many people will be gluing themselves to their phones in a bid to stay connected to the outside world, but this weekend, why not say yes to some off-screen action instead?
+Swapping WhatsApp and Instagram for old-school games and puzzles with your partners, parents, siblings and kids, is a great way to relax, bond, laugh and re-focus.
 Try snakes and ladders, have a competitive game of Jenga, grab a pack of cards, dig out the Twister mat, or sit down and tackle an old-school jigsaw together.
 The time will fly by and you’ll make memories that’ll last a lifetime.